Basic Methods

 The meridians can be seen by people whose range of perception was expanded through a system of training similar to ours.

-As a result of inflammatory processes in the body tissues, contaminating type of nutrition or external negative energetic influence, the meridians can lose their conductivity.
+As a result of inflammatory processes in the body tissues, a contaminating type of nutrition, or external negative energetic influences, the meridians can lose their conductivity.
 In this case, lingering disorders of the organs, deprived of proper energy supply, may develop.
 Such diseases usually cannot be completely cured by using drug therapy.
 In cases like this, acupunctural methods and similar healing techniques (laser, vibration, and other kinds of influence through “biologically active points” of the integument) turn out to be efficient.
 These methods work, because they restore conductivity of the meridians by means of sending currents of energy through them.

 But it is more effective to cleanse the meridians on one’s own using the methods described in this book.